Learn something new every day

 More Info... by email

-A pressure tank is an enclosed vessel that holds liquids, gases or air at a higher pressure than the air pressure.
-Water pressure tanks are often useful in conjunction with well systems used to supply water to a home.
-The extra pressure helps drive that water to the building.
-Industrial and commercial uses of pressure tanks might include gas pressure tanks for welding or oxygen pressure tanks for delivering oxygen to a hospital.
-Air pressure tanks are most commonly used in conjunction with mechanical air tools.
+A pressure tank is an enclosed vessel that holds liquids, gases or air at a higher pressure than the ambient pressure of the nearby environment.
+Pressurization is normally controlled with a series of valves and release gauges that keep contents stable without allowing them to combust or explode.
+There are a number of reasons why these sorts of tanks are needed, though the specifics do tend to vary based on what is being contained.
+Pressurized water tanks are often used in conjunction with well systems used to supply water to a home, for instance, and the extra pressure helps drive that water into the building.
+Industrial and commercial uses might include gas tanks for welding or oxygen tanks for patients in a hospital.
+Air tanks are most commonly used in conjunction with mechanical air tools or in undersea expeditions when access to air is crucial to human survival.
+Pressure keeps the air contained and allows for its release only when needed.

-There are two basic types of water pressure tanks.
-The traditional pressure tank holds water at a pre-determined level leaving space for some air at the top.
-A newer style of pressure tank includes a bladder that is constructed of rubber.
+There are two basic models when it comes to pressurized water tanks.
+The traditional pressurized tank holds water at a pre-determined level leaving space for some air at the top.
+A newer style includes a bladder that is constructed of rubber.
 This bladder is located inside the tank and holds the water.
 Air inside the tank, but outside of the bladder works to create pressure.

-Water pressure tanks for the home are frequently used for well-water applications.
+In the home, these are perhaps most frequently used for well-water applications.
 The tank will pump water out of the ground and hold it inside the tank until it is needed for use.
 When a faucet is turned on, water evacuates the tank and enters the water lines leading up to the faucet.
 The pump senses that the water in the tank has reduced, and the tank starts pumping to refill itself.
 When the water in tank reaches normal levels and regains its normal pressure level, the pump will turn off.

-Gas high pressure tanks have many uses.
+High pressure gas tanks have many uses.
 Propane and natural gas may each be used for household heating and also for operating a gas grill.
 Helium is used for welding and also for blowing up balloons.
 Oxyacetylene, argon, carbon dioxide, oxygen, nitrogen and hydrogen gases are all used in different forms of welding.
-Pressurized oxygen is also used for patients at home or in the hospital to improve air quality for more efficient breathing.
+Pressurized oxygen is also used for patients at home or in the hospital to improve air quality for more efficient breathing, and is also common in scuba diving and other undersea explorations.

-Air pressure tanks are frequently used to power air tools.
+Pressurized air tanks are frequently used to power air tools.
 The most common uses are for loosening and tightening lug nuts on a tire to be changed and using an impact wrench to obtain a certain amount of pressure on a part.
-Blowers to blow pressurized air are also used with the help of air pressure tanks.
+Blowers to blow pressurized air are sometimes also used.

 One of our editors will review your suggestion and make changes if warranted.
 Note that depending on the number of suggestions we receive, this can take anywhere from a few hours to a few days.
 Thank you for helping to improve wiseGEEK!